near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 For given nodes `A`, `B`, that involves adding edges which `A` has, but `B` doesn't and vice-versa.
 For each connection we create a data structure [IbfSet](#IbfSet).
 It stores `Inverse Bloom Filters` [Ibf](#Ibf) of powers of `2^k` for `k` in range `10..17`.
-This allows us to recover edges as long as set difference is less than `2^17 / 3`.
+This allows us to recover around `2^17 / 1.3` edges with `99%` probability according to [Efficient Set Reconciliation without Prior Context](https://www.ics.uci.edu/~eppstein/pubs/EppGooUye-SIGCOMM-11.pdf).
 Otherwise, we do full routing table exchange.

 We have chosen a minimum size of `Ibf` to be `2^10`, because the overhead of processing `IBF` of smaller size of negligible, and to reduce the number of messages required in exchange.